Building Widgets (CX)

 Deprecated Widgets

 While you’re adding a new widget, you may notice a section of the menu named Deprecated Widgets.
-In this section, we list widgets that you can still create, but that we have replaced with better, upgraded widgets or features.
+In this section, we list widgets that you can still temporarily create, but have been replaced with better, upgraded widgets or features.

 Widgets listed as “deprecated” in this menu can still be used.
 However, they will eventually be removed from the platform.
 The timeline of each widget’s removal will vary.
 Widgets will not be removed until users have been told in advance.
 All deprecated widgets will automatically be migrated to the new version when they are removed from the platform, and will be fully functional throughout the migration process.

-Please note that even if a type of widget is deprecated, existing widgets of that type will not stop working or be removed from your dashboard.
+Please note that even if a type of widget is deprecated, existing widgets of that type will not stop working or be removed from your dashboard without communication.
 However, we recommend switching to new widget types to ensure maximum dashboard performance.

 Recommended widget replacements

 Qtip: Would you like to keep up-to-date with the latest product updates, including new widgets and deprecated features?
-Subscribe to our weekly product release notes in the XM Community.
+Subscribe to our weekly product release notes in the Experience Community.

 FAQs